jhund/rails-recipes/pages/how_to_change_objects.md

 end
 ```

-IMPORTANT: Callbacks should reference (i.e. read and write) internal state only
+IMPORTANT: Callbacks should use internal state only.
+There should be **NO**
-and no external objects or services.
+references (read or write) to external objects or services.

 More information on callbacks: